Location Independent (High End Homeless)

 No, I don't have a fixed income or big pot of savings somewhere.
 My expenses are low.
 For income, I do speaking and training.
 I coach lawyers.

 Also, I depend on my community to support this work.
 For four years, I lived primarily in what is often called "the gift economy."
 Lately, the funding is beginning to improve.
 I'm getting paid more and more often for presenting, a measure of the success of my mission.
+Most of the time, my paid speaking and coaching engagements fund the next leg of the trip, helping to open up new communities and connect people in new places.

 Where do you vote?

 My legal residence is New Mexico.
 My car license plate expired while I was there and I changed my residency.
-I'll be there this fall to renew everything and vote.

 When will you settle down?